 Santa Claus plays a part in our Christmas; we find no harm in the idea of Santa Claus and feel that it adds to the magic and wonder of Christmas for the children.
-For us, Santa fills the stockings put up Christmas Eve, drinks the milk and eats the cookies left for him.
-He leaves many of the gifts that magically appear late Christmas eve, long after the children are in bed.
-Other gifts come from Mom and Dad, brother and sister, but Santa always brings some too.
+For us, Santa fills the stockings put up on Christmas Eve; he drinks the milk and eats the cookies left for him.
+He leaves many of the gifts that magically appear late on Christmas Eve, long after the children are in bed.
+Other gifts come from Mom and Dad, brother and sister, but Santa always brings some, too.

-Christmas eve is always a time of family, singing carols, hanging stockings and remembering past years Christmas's.
-Cooking begins for Christmas day, with children helping to make cookies and candies—that evening or the next day they get to offer everyone some of their own work.
+Christmas Eve is always a time of family, singing carols, hanging stockings, and remembering past years' Christmases.
+Cooking begins for Christmas Day, with children helping to make cookies and candies—that evening or the next day, they get to offer everyone some of their own work.

 Christmas and Children

-This hub is getting a little long, but mention must be made of the children, the little ones in our lives.
-While adults can enjoy this time of year it is truly a time of magic and wonder for children.
+This article is getting a little long, but mention must be made of the children, the little ones in our lives.
+While adults can enjoy this time of year, it is truly a time of magic and wonder for children.

-Yes, when Christmas morning finally comes and they find gifts left by Santa and finally get to open all these neat things is the culmination of that waiting, but the entire season can and does bring wonder and magic into their lives.
-It can become a period of extra time with Mom and Dad (never a bad thing!), with family as the focus of the holidays.
-While not always easy (the season is also one of extra duties, work and often stress) that extra time and love we lavish on our children is important to their understanding and enjoyment of Christmas.
+Yes, when Christmas morning finally comes, and they find gifts left by Santa and finally get to open all these neat things, that is the culmination of that waiting, but the entire season can and does bring wonder and magic into their lives.
+It can become a period to spend extra time with Mom and Dad (never a bad thing!), with family as the focus of the holidays.
+While not always easy—the season is also one of extra duties, work, and often stress—that extra time and love we lavish on our children are important to their understanding and enjoyment of Christmas.

 While Christmas is a season for everyone to enjoy, there are also times of the season that we dedicate to our children.
-Christmas morning opening gifts is one such period and continues through the morning playing with the new toys.
-Taking our children Christmas shopping, seeing Santa in the stores or parade, taking the extra time to help our children "help" us prepare for the holidays—these are all things that make Christmas so magical to our kids.
+Christmas morning gift-opening is one such period, and it continues through the morning as they play with the new toys.
+Taking our children Christmas shopping, seeing Santa in the stores or a parade, taking the extra time to help our children "help" us prepare for the holidays—these are all things that make Christmas so magical to our kids.

 Putting It All Together

-The True Meaning of Christmas.
-It is many meanings to us.
-It means sharing of ourselves with others.
+The true meaning of Christmas to us is a combination of many meanings.
+It means the sharing of ourselves with others.
 It means giving to others that need our help.
 It means reviving the old traditions that we have formed over the years and remembering our past.
 It means promoting and participating in the magic and wonder that children find in Christmas.
 It is a time of love and generosity.

 Most of all, though, our Christmas tradition is that Christmas is a time of family.
-Without family Christmas would be a pale shadow of what it is.
-There have been years when our extended family was not available to share with, leaving just the two of us, and it just wasn't the same.
-Christmas means family to us.
+Without family, Christmas would be a pale shadow of itself.
+There have been years when our extended family was not available to share in our Christmas, leaving just the two of us, and it just wasn't the same.
+For us, Christmas means family.

 © 2011 Dan Harmon